jonathanknowles/haskell-calculator/README.md

 Haskell Calculator
 ==================

-A simple four-function calculator, implemented in Haskell.
+A simple four-function visual calculator, implemented in Haskell.

-This calculator is capable of evaluating arithmetic expressions such as "<code>1+1</code>" or "<code>(1+2)*(3+4)</code>".
+This calculator is capable of evaluating (and visualizing) arithmetic expressions such as "<code>1+1</code>" or "<code>(1+2)*(3+4)</code>".
 Expressions can contain natural numbers and any of the standard arithmetic operators: addition, subtraction, multiplication, and division.
 Unary negation and nesting sub-expressions within parentheses are also supported.
 (Non-natural numbers are not supported.)

 Demonstration
 -------------